meshcloud/meshcloud-docs/docs/administration.index.md

   functionality which is granted by this role.
 - **Controller**: A Controller has access to billing and usage information of customer projects.

-See the [Customer Account](meshcloud.customer.md#manage-groups-of-assigned-users) documentation for details about how you can manage the groups of your users.

-This set of groups is easily extendable, so individual access requirements of your organization can be implemented.
+See the [meshCustomer](meshcloud.customer.md) documentation for details about how you can manage the roles of your users.
+This set of roles is easily extendable by adding roles to reflect individual access requirements of your organization.

-The following table provides details about the functionality available to the different groups by default.
+The following table provides details about the functionality available to the different roles by default.
 The Access rights can also be adapted individually per meshcloud installation.

 |                                                                                                                           | meshAdmin / Employee | Platform Operator | Ops Support | Controller | Onboarding Support |